 15 September 2016

-Other images of the Academy are Ken standing at attention as the loud speakers thought the post signal that it's 5:00 PM.
+Other images of the Academy is Ken standing at attention as the loud speakers located throughout the post signal that it's 5:00 PM.
 Everyone on post is expected to stand at attention and honor the American flag with hand held over their heart.